 The Board is responsible for mapping the strategic plan for the network.
 They are tasked with advancing the mission, maintaining the integrity of the network, and representing the NPN on a national level.

-Gigi Khonyongwa-Fernandez – Vice President
+Gigi Khonyongwa-Fernandez – President

 Coming together is a beginning.
 Keeping together is progress.
 Working together is success.